146「常々の技の稽古に心せよ一を以て万にあたるぞ修業者の道。」- 植芝盛平

 (わざ; waza)— technical “arts,” “skills,” especially martial techniques in budō.

-稽古(けいこ; keiko)— literally “to consider the old,” i.e., practice as returning to foundational forms, not just rote drilling (稽 “to reflect,” 古 “old”).
+稽古(けいこ; keiko)— literally “to consider the old,” i.e., practice as returning to ancient forms, not just rote drilling (稽 “to reflect,” 古 “old”).

-技の稽古(わざのけいこ; waza no keiko)— keiko literally means “to reflect upon the old” (稽 “to consider,” 古 “the old”), a classic budō term for practice that learns by returning to foundational forms.
-Hence “the practice of technique”; 技 ‘technique(s)’ + 〔格助詞〕の + 〔名詞〕稽古 ‘practice, drilling’ + 〔格助詞〕に ‘in/at’.
+技の稽古(わざのけいこ; waza no keiko)— keiko literally means “to reflect upon the old” (稽 “to consider,” 古 “the old”), a classic budō term for practice that learns by returning to foundational forms, hence “the practice of [ancient] technique”; 技 ‘technique(s)’ + 〔格助詞〕の + 〔名詞〕稽古 ‘practice, drilling’ + 〔格助詞〕に ‘in / at’.

 (こころ; kokoro)— heart‑mind (affective + cognitive).

-せよseyo)— imperative “take care to…”, “set your heart,” “keep in mind”; classical/early‑modern imperative in admonitory diction.
+せよseyo)— imperative “take care to…”, “set your heart-mind,” “keep in heart-mind”; classical / early‑modern imperative in admonitory diction.

 常々の技の稽古に心せよ(つねづねのわざのけいこにこころせよ; tsunezune no waza no keiko ni kokoro seyo)— an admonition to mindfully (心せよ) approach daily, habitual training in technique (常々の…稽古).